 This is because meditation and mindfulness are associated with a lower involvement of the thalamus, or brain’s stress sensor that is responsible for switching into the “fight or flight” response.
 It can also activate things like the binge behavior of bulimia.

 This lower involvement means there are now fewer urges to binge, because the brain isn’t switching to “fight or flight” as readily as before.
 You may find you are no longer binging in response to an urge but out of sheer habit.

 So, it doesn’t take a rocket scientist to see how someone with bulimia would benefit immensely from a meditation practice.
 Yet, if you are currently receiving professional treatment, I am, by no means, suggesting you drop out and become a monk.

-I am suggesting that a daily meditation practice of at least 45 minutes may dramatically speed up your recovery.
+I am suggesting that a daily meditation practice of at least 45 minutes may dramatically speed up your recovery from bulimia.